 The founding of Edward Waters College (EWC) in 1872 is celebrated on this date.
-It is one of over 100 Historically Black Colleges and Universities in America (HBCU).
+It is among over 100 Historically Black Colleges and Universities in America (HBCUs).

 Courses were first offered at the elementary, high school, college, and seminary levels.
-In 1870, during the session of Florida's Tallahassee Conference of the AME Church the school’s name became Brown Theological Institute this was chartered in 1872.
-It then purchased ten acres of land in Live Oak where construction of the first building began.
+In 1870, during the session of Florida's Tallahassee Conference of the AME Church, the school’s name became Brown Theological Institute, chartered in 1872.
+It then purchased ten acres of land in Live Oak, where construction of the first building began.

 That year, the name was changed to "Brown University."
-But financial difficulties that resulted from an embezzlement scheme awarded the school properties to creditors and the school was dormant for a decade.
-By 1883, the school was reopened as the "East Florida Conference High School," and later the "East Florida Scientific and Divinity High School."
-In 1892, educational programs were extended and the name was changed to Edward Waters College in honor of the third bishop of the AME Church.
-In 1901, a storm completely destroyed the college and much of the city of Jacksonville.
+But financial difficulties that resulted from an embezzlement scheme awarded the school properties to creditors, and the school was dormant for a decade.
+By 1883, the school was reopened as the "East Florida Conference High School" and later the "East Florida Scientific and Divinity High School."
+In 1892, educational programs were extended, and the name was changed to Edward Waters College in honor of the third bishop of the AME Church.
+In 1901, a storm destroyed the college and much of the city of Jacksonville.

 In 1904, following several years in rented quarters, Edward Waters College purchased its present King's Road site.
 The Centennial Building, the B.F.Lee Theological Seminary, is the college's administration building.
 The Southern Association of Colleges and Schools first accredited Edward Waters College in 1955 as a junior college.
 In 1958, the school expanded to offer senior college work.
 By 1960, the college restored its four-year curriculum and granted the bachelor's degree.